edelgrace/blog/content/post/2009-07-27-a-thing-called-gasp-javascript.md

   - Internet

 ---
 Yeah, I'm trying to find ways to properly display my avatars and future graphics!
 I'm trying to setup Lightbox, but the thing is that the "white space" is too little.
-I put captions underneath and it's all&#8230;um.
+I put captions underneath and it's all...um.
 Weird!

 Any ideas?
-I tried to increase the padding, but it did some weird stuff (the avatar wasn't in the white space&#8230;).
+I tried to increase the padding, but it did some weird stuff (the avatar wasn't in the white space...).
 Does it make sense?
-I hope it does&#8230;
+I hope it does...

 I'm working on all those projects below (see last entry) and my fanfic.
 Yay!
 I feel so happy when I write.
 Why did I stop again?
 Oh, right.
 School.
 Gah.

 Anyway, my parents are forcing me to go to bed and it's barely 10 pm.
 Why can't I stay up later?

-Well, I'm going fishing&#8230;I can't remember when, but I am so catch you later!
+Well, I'm going fishing...I can't remember when, but I am so catch you later!
 (Haha, you get it?
 No?
-Oh&#8230;)
+Oh...)